kevinbaijnath/Neighborhood-Map/README.md

 # Neighborhood-Map

-This application depicts top restaurants in the Seattle area on google maps and enables viewing of
+This application depicts restaurants in the Seattle area on google maps.
+Users are able to live filter restaurants as well as view Yelp ratings and Flickr images for each restaurant.

 ## Getting Started